Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 return unescape(document.cookie.substring(index, end_string))

-One very useful thing to know is that you can see the cookies that a page has set at any time in Netscape and Internet Explorer 4 or higher by typing the following line in your browsers location bar.
+One very useful thing to know is that you can see the cookies that a page has set at any time in almost every modern browser by typing the following line in your browsers location bar.

 JavaScript:alert(document.cookie)